New MRI method could track cystic fibrosis lung damage without X-Rays

 Summary

-This study explores whether MRI can create detailed images of the lungs and airways in children and teens with cystic fibrosis (CF) and healthy volunteers.
-Researchers will use computer assistance to measure airway size and shape, and repeat scans after two years to track changes over time.
-The goal is to develop a safe, radiation-free way to monitor CF lung disease.
+This study explores whether MRI can produce clear images of the lungs and airways in people with cystic fibrosis (CF) and healthy volunteers.
+Researchers will use computer assistance to measure airway size and shape, and repeat the MRI two years later to see if changes occur.
+A small group will also have a second MRI one week later to check consistency.
+The goal is to develop a safe, radiation-free way to monitor CF lung disease over time.

 Disclaimer Read more